 This turns your title tag into a figurehead for all users who encounter it on social media.
 For Social Media Shares, also Twitter Charts and Facebook’s Open Graph technologies can be used.
 In some cases, Search Engines also can use the description and title in the Open Graph or Twitter Chart instead of the normal meta tags.
 This can happen because the Search Engine can think that these alternatives are better definitive or normal tags can be missing.

-The more meaningful the view of the post in social media, the more clicks are generated by users.
+The more meaningful the view of the post on social media, the more clicks are generated by users.
 This also makes it clear that it is not just about doing something correctly for solely the algorithms of the search engines, but also about increasing the user experience.
-Now there are different ways to find the best title tag for a web page.
+Now, there are different ways to find the best title tag for a web page.

-On the one hand, as before, you can orient yourself on the suggestions from Google.
+On the one hand, as before, you can orient yourself to the suggestions from Google.
 Simply type in your search term and see what other terms Google displays.
-Another method is to look at the ads. in the search results for your keyword.
+Another method is to look at the ads.
+In the search results for your keyword.
 Ads on SERP are a clear sign that some brands are trying to increase their CTR with their meta titles and descriptions in their ads.
-Examining those ads can also help for an organic Search Result Snippet Design.
+Examining those ads can also help with an organic Search Result Snippet Design.
 That is the result that is automatically ranked 1-3 and marked as ads.

-The companies that use Google AdWords to advertise their pages spend considerable sums on these ads, depending on the search term.
-In return, this means that these title tags are most likely very well thought out and optimized.
+The companies that use Google Ads to advertise their pages spend considerable sums on these ads, depending on the search term.
+In return, this means that these title tags are most likely very well-thought-out and optimized.
 This tool, therefore, serves as an optimal resource for optimizing your title tags.
 Finally, you can improve your title tags based on the traffic you are currently receiving.
 Look in the Google Search Console for which keywords your pages generate traffic.
 With this knowledge, you can expand and optimize your title tags with these keywords.

 Meta Descriptions are short descriptive sentences for the web page’s content, function, and purpose which will be shown on the SERP.
 The search term can be marked as bold in the Description.
 Meta Description is a small direct ranking factor for SEO.
 It can be rewritten by the algorithm according to the Search Engine’s algorithm and users’ queries.
 Also, the Search Engine can show the most relevant section of the content of the web page according to the different queries as a meta description in the SERP.